Adromane/Adromane/README.md

  ## H!
 I am Patrick Adromane Vieira Gomes👋
+ A frontend developer 👨‍💻 and a student 🚀
 - 🔭 Passionate about technology...
 - 🌱I am currently learning...
-- 🌱 I help people become programmers and freelancers
+- 🌱I help people become programmers and freelancers
+- 🔭I am currently working on the...
+- 👯 I'm looking to collaborate on open source projects
 - how can you find me: vieirapatrik97@gmail.com

   <div align="center">